Zoybzo/CompilerFrontEnd/README.md

-# CompilerFigure
+# Compiler
-A scanner and a sdter written in Cpp.
+A scanner and a sdter(Syntax-directed translation) written in Cpp.

 ## Quick start